Input Streams: Mesh Stream + MVE Texture Stream

 The Texture Reconstruction Stage creates a UV layout and new textures for the input Mesh Stream using the input MVE stream.
-This can be used to accurately reconstruct texture data captured from a Stage or from virtual cameras.
+This can be used to accurately reconstruct texture data captured from a capture stage or from virtual cameras.

-MVE, or ‘Multi-View Environment’, is a format used in some Photogrammetry workflows to capture camera views from many different positions, like produced by a Volumetric Capture Stage.
+MVE, or ‘Multi-View Environment’, is a format used in some Photogrammetry workflows to capture camera views from many different positions.
 In HoloSuite, the most common source of MVE streams is the Mesh Capture Tool